 As you climb in elevation, the landscape will slowly change and views of the Smoky Mountains will be more frequent.
 Be sure to stop at the Tennessee/North Carolina state line (the actual Newfound Gap) as well as Clingman’s Dome (the highest point in the park) before descending into Cherokee, North Carolina.

 Read Next: Colorado’s Best Seasonal Motorcycle Roads

-The mile high, $100 Million dollar highway, better known as the The Cherohala Skyway, is another mountainous construction feat.
-This road took around 35 years to complete, and connects Tellico Plains, TN to Robbinsville, NC where it intersects Highway 129.
+The mile high, $100 Million dollar highway, better known as The Cherohala Skyway, is another mountainous construction feat.
+This road took around 35 years to complete and connects Tellico Plains, TN to Robbinsville, NC where it intersects Highway 129.
 Because of its proximity to the Tail of the Dragon, most riders will enjoy both roads in one day.

 The Skyway, as locals call it, features sweeping curves, endless mountain views, 9% grades in some areas, and rises over 5,400 feet in elevation.
 If you time your ride perfectly, you just might ride through the “smoky” fog the mountains are named after as you ride atop the mountain ridges.
 This is thrilling in good and both ways.
-It feels like your riding in the clouds, but it also severely limits your visibility.
+It feels like you’re riding in the clouds, but it also severely limits your visibility.
 There is no cell service, so always ride within your abilities.

 Unlike the Dragon, Cherohala is a bit more accommodating to all rider skill levels.
 It also offers over a dozen scenic overlooks to stop off and enjoy the Smokies.